igorrecioh/RPi-Rover/README.md

 # RPi-Rover
 This repositary includes the necessary code to build a Rover with a Raspberry Pi 3 and a chassis with 4 motors controlled by a L298N driver.
-You will be able to control the Rover via Terminal by using caracters to move the robot.
+You will be able to control the Rover via Terminal using caracters to move the robot.

 # Parts: (Images will be provided soon!)
 - Chassis